 - Tour our on-site operational blacksmith shop and see the various historic tools which were used.

-- Enjoy the unique features of our building, a former Mennonite Brethren Church built in 1939, which today is a designated Alberta Historic Resource.
+- Enjoy the unique features of our building, a former Mennonite Brethren Church built in 1939, which today is a Registered Historic Resource.

-Opening for the 2018 Summer Season: see the wedding dress worn by Elizabeth Bruce when she married William Anderson in 1912, part of our new short term exhibit celebrating historic clothing and accessories.
+New for 2018: see the wedding dress worn by Elizabeth Bruce when she married William Anderson in 1912, part of our new short term exhibit celebrating historic clothing and accessories.